knickers/git-default-branch/README.md

 # Create Repo

-- Create repo on git host, do not let it create or initialize any files for you.
+Create a repo on your git host, do not let it create or initialize any files for you.
+Then run these on the command line:

 ```shell
 git init